By Timothy S. Flanders

 Conservative: St. John Paul II and Benedict XVI.
 New Mass, New Bible, almost no corporate fasting.
 Some teachings of the Magisterium on Scripture, Tradition, politics, and economics must be “corrected.”
 Sexual Morality must be redefined and relaxed somewhat, but some sexual morals must be firmly held.
 Prior Magisterium can be de facto ignored in favor of post-Vatican II and current Magisterium, but Scripture and Tradition bind every Catholic.
 Vatican II is the prevailing pastoral approach to the Modern world, which is seen with some degree of optimism.
 Non-Catholics have some hope to be saved, and conversion is not officially promoted by the Magisterium, although it is not prevented.

 Liberal Catholic: Francis I. Any and all of the teachings of the Magisterium must be “corrected” to fit the Modern world.
 Neither Scripture, Tradition, nor prior Magisterium bind a Catholic, but only the current Magisterium.
 Vatican II is the prevailing pastoral approach to the Modern world, which is seen with general optimism.
-The Church is “behind the times.”
+The Church is “200 years behind the times.”
 Non-Catholics have hope to be saved, and conversion is explicitly discouraged in favor of “dialogue.”

 I. Points of Hypothesis